yadhu2001/yadhu2001/README.md

 **Apr 2024 – Present**

 - Designed and implemented scalable web applications using **Python (Django)** and **Node.js** for backend services, with **React** for responsive frontend interfaces.
-- Developed and documented **REST APIs** to integrate third-party services and internal modules, ensuring clear contracts and easier long-term maintenance.
+- Developed and documented **REST APIs** to integrate third-party services and internal modules, ensuring clear contracts and long-term maintainability.
 - Deployed, monitored, and managed applications on **AWS (EC2, S3, RDS, Lambda, CloudFront)** using cloud best practices to improve availability and performance.
 - Built **CI/CD pipelines** and containerized services using **Docker**, automating build, test, and deployment workflows.
 - Collaborated within **Agile teams**, participating in sprint planning, code reviews, and technical documentation to improve delivery speed and code quality.